What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 The selection of residences requires research.
 Electronic Interactive Scholarship and Residence Database (FREIDA) helps candidates find more than 10,000 ACGME certified residency programs.

-The FREIDA database is aimed at medical school graduates who are looking for a specialist area, for example, pediatrics, family medicine or internal medicine.
+The FREIDA database is aimed at medical school graduates who are looking for a specialist area, for example, pediatrics, family or internal medicine.

 It contains info on the number of residences available, the best time to apply, interview, and remuneration per year.